-2.1 Defined terms (denoted by initial capital letters) in the Classification Code and the IPC Constitution, and the rules of interpretation set out in Appendix 1 to the Constitution, apply to this International Standard.
-Additional defined terms specific to this International Standard are as follows: Anonymised Data means data rendered in such a way that makes it impossible to identify the individual to whom the data relates, whether by the Classification Organisation Processing the data or by any other party.
+Defined terms (denoted by initial capital letters) in the Classification Code, and the rules of interpretation set out in Appendix 1 to the Constitution, apply to this International Standard.
+Additional defined terms specific to this International Standard are as follows:

+Anonymised Data means data rendered in such a way that makes it impossible to identify the individual to whom the data relates, whether by the Classification Organisation Processing the data or by any other party.

-Classification Data means Personal Information, including Sensitive Personal Information, relating to an Athlete, Athlete Support Personnel, Classification Personnel, and others involved in Para sport Processed in connection with Classification.
+Classification Data means Personal Information, including Sensitive Personal Information, relating to an Athlete, Athlete Support Person, other Participant, Classification Personnel, and others involved in Para sport or Classification Processed in connection with Classification, or other purposes related to the Classification Code and/or International Standards.

-Classification Organisation means any organisation that is responsible for any aspect of Classification and/or holds Classification Data pursuant to the Classification Code.
+Classification Organisation means any organisation that is responsible for any aspect of Classification and/or holds Classification Data pursuant to the Classification Code or International Standards.

-Data Protection Laws: means data protection and privacy laws and regulations applicable to a Classification Organisation.
+Data Protection Laws means data protection and privacy laws and regulations applicable to a Classification Organisation.

-Personal Information means any information that relates to an identified or identifiable Athlete, Athlete Support Person, Classification Personnel, or other individual involved in Para sport.
+Personal Information means any information that relates to an identified or identifiable Athlete, Athlete Support Personnel, other Participant, Classification Personnel, or other individual involved in Para sport.

-Process(ing) means the collection, recording, storage, use or disclosure of Personal Information.
+Process(ing) means the collection, recording, storage, use, or disclosure of Personal Information.